Maggie Carney (Mrs. Cratchit, Solicitor, Mrs. Dilbur, Past, Grocer, )

 Taylor is delighted to be continuing her work as dramaturg for the Cygnet Theatre.
-Previous dramaturgical credits include Maple & Vine, A Christmas Carol: A Live Radio Play, The Importance of Being Earnest, Travesties, Company, Shakespeare's R&J, Assassins, Gem of the Ocean (Cygnet); Kita y Fernanda, Yellow Face (Mo'olelo).
+Previous dramaturgical credits include Fool for Love, True West, Pageant, The Motherf**ker with the Hat, Spring Awakening, Maple and Vine, A Christmas Carol, Playwrights in Process: New Play Festival, The Importance of Being Earnest, Travesties, Company, Shakespeare's R&J, Assassins, Gem of the Ocean (Cygnet); Kita y Fernanda, Yellow Face (Mo'olelo).
 She has had the privilege of presenting her research at the Association for Theatre in Higher Education Annual Conference and the Philadelphia Theatre Research Symposium.
-She also teaches for Kids Act and is a graduate of Young Audiences Teaching Artist Institute.
+She served as a Consensus Organizer for Mo'olelo's recent productions of 18 Mighty Mountain Warriors and Extraordinary Chambers, teaches for Kids Act and is a graduate of Young Audiences Teaching Artist Institute.
 Taylor holds a BA in Theatre Arts and International Relations from the University of San Diego and is a member of the Literary Managers and Dramaturgs of the Americas.

 Angelica Ynfante (Properties Designer)